 X-ray Diffractometer (XRD)

-Installed in 2008, the Bruker D8 Advance provides routine, qualitative and quantitative mineral identification in rock powders.
+Installed in 2008, the Bruker D8 Advance provides routine, qualitative mineral identification in rock powders.
 The D8 XRD is now driven by automation software with integrated pattern analysis by Bruker EVA and Topas using the ICDD PDF-2 Minerals database.

 Samples for XRD must be carefully ground rock powders (no gritty lumps) or fine size fractions separated by centrifugation or gravity settling.
 Ideally, the mineral phases of interest should be present in amounts of at least several percent.